A Saint Who Levels Up Through Necromancy

 “I don’t suppose asking you to take it easy would work?”

-Despite his words, Yujin gripped the shaft hard enough to crush it.
+For all his complaining, Yujin gripped the shaft hard enough to crush it.
+Fafnir took the sight in with deep, glittering eyes.

 An hour had passed since the spear training began.